Allen Chapman (American football)

-Allen Chapman (born July 23, 1991) is an American football cornerback for the Arizona Rattlers of the Indoor Football League (IFL).
-He was signed as an undrafted free agent by the Indianapolis Colts in 2013.
-He played college football at Kansas State.
+Allen Chapman (born July 23, 1991) is an American former football cornerback.
+He was signed as an undrafted free agent by the Indianapolis Colts in 2013 after playing college football at Kansas State.

-High school career
+Early life

 Chapman attended Oak Grove High School in San Jose, California, where he played football and basketball.
 He earned All-BVAL first-team honors in 2007 and 2008, and was the 2008 Most Valuable DB.
-As a senior, he recorded 34 tackles, 3 interceptions, 4 passes defended and a forced fumble.
-He also rushed for 332 yards and 8 touchdowns.
+As a senior, he recorded 34 tackles, three interceptions, four passes defended and a forced fumble.
+He also rushed for 332 yards and eight touchdowns.

 College career

 Community college

 Chapman was not offered any scholarships after graduating from high school, so he decided to stay close to home and play for the City College of San Francisco Rams.
-In his two years with the Rams, he compiled 39 tackles, 15 interceptions, 2 fumble recoveries, 3 touchdowns and a sack.
-With the help of future Wildcats teammate Nigel Malone, he led his team to a 12-1 record in 2010, as well as the school's 11th NorCal Championship.
+In his two years with the Rams, he compiled 39 tackles, 15 interceptions, two fumble recoveries, three touchdowns and a sack.
+With the help of future Wildcats teammate Nigel Malone, he led his team to a 12–1 record in 2010, as well as the school's 11th NorCal Championship.
 They eventually lost in the state championship to Mt.
 San Antonio College.

 Chapman was drawing interest from several NCAA Division I schools.
 He was now considered a three-star prospect by Rivals.com and received interest from a dozen D-I schools.
 He accepted a scholarship from Kansas State over other offers from New Mexico, New Mexico State, and Tulsa in order to play for head coach Bill Snyder.

 Kansas State

-As a junior in 2011, he registered 50 tackles, 5 passes defended, a forced fumble and an interception.
-He returned that interception 60 yards for a touchdown on November 5 against #3 Oklahoma State, but they went on to lose 52-45.
+As a junior in 2011, he registered 50 tackles, five passes defended, a forced fumble and an interception.
+He returned that interception 60 yards for a touchdown on November 5 against #3 Oklahoma State, but they went on to lose 52–45.
 His playing time increased as a senior in 2012, and he recorded career highs in tackles (57), interceptions (6) and passes defended (10).
-On a November 3 game, also against Oklahoma State, he intercepted quarterback Clint Chelf three times, including one for a touchdown.
+On November 3, he tied the Big 12 Conference single-game record by making three interceptions – including one he returned 29 yards for a touchdown – in a 44–30 win over Oklahoma State.
 He earned FBS Defensive Player of the Week and Big 12 Defensive Player of the Week honors for his performance.

 Professional career

 Indianapolis Colts

-After going undrafted in the 2013 NFL draft, the Indianapolis Colts signed him as an undrafted free agent to a rookie contract on May 12, 2013.
+After going unselected in the 2013 NFL draft, Chapman was signed by the Indianapolis Colts as an undrafted free agent on May 12, 2013, after participating in rookie camp as a tryout player.
 Coincidentally, the Colts released Nigel Malone (who played with Chapman at CC of San Francisco and Kansas State) in order to make space for the rookie cornerback.
-However, the Colts released Chapman on August 25 as part of the final roster cuts to trim the roster down to 78 players.
+Chapman was released on August 25 as part of the final roster cuts to trim the roster down to 78 players.